kredati/cin2999f21/syllabus.md

 Homework due:
 * Upload your journal club article. *Select an essay or book chapter, published in English (not translated), since 2000, that is the kind of academic writing that really turns your crank: it inspires you to acts of research & intellection.
 It's best, but not requred, for it to be a stand-alone piece: a journal article or chapter in an edited volume (and not a chapter from a monograph).
 Upload a PDF of it to the course Slack.*

-#### Week 4, October 4: The program & surviving it, part 2: The short view
+#### Week 4, October 4: The program & surviving it, part 2: The short view: Next steps
 Reading due:
 * Bolker, _Writing Your Dissertation_, ch.
 2, “Choosing and Advisor and a Committee”
 * Kelsky, “Best Advisors, Worst Advisors,” and “A Good Advisor is Not Nice” from _The Professor is In_